 Most modems that are Hayes compatible should work OK for accessing the BBS.
 Modems are rated at how fast they can send and receive data over the phone line.
 The unit of speed is called BAUD, a word that means "bits per second."
-As it takes 10 bits of computer information to represent each letter in a word, dividing the baud rate by 10 gives you an idea as to how fast the words will be drawn on the screen.
+As it takes 10 bits of computer information to represent each letter in a word, dividing the baud rate by 10 gives you an idea as to how fast the words will be drawn on work right.
+There are several ETVC members who would be glad